Summer Assignments - AP, IB, and Honors Courses

 - Make note of how the author builds upon the discussion of varying historical time periods in the chapters that follow.

-- Compare these concepts to the College Board Historical Periods chart below.
+- Compare these concepts to the College Board Historical Periods chart included on page 2.

 Historical Periods (directly from the College Board)